A Bayesian adaptive enrichment design using aggregate historical data to inform individualized treatment recommendations: Obstructive Sleep Apnea Trial with Historical Borrowing

 \section{Obstructive Sleep Apnea Trial with Historical Borrowing}

 To illustrate the proposed adaptive enrichment design, we consider a hypothetical randomized controlled trial in OSA that incorporates external information on the ATE through a NPP.
 The objective of the trial is to evaluate whether patients at higher cardiovascular risk, as identified by elevated HB, experience greater improvements in intermediate cardiovascular outcomes following PAP therapy compared with lower-risk patients during a 6-month intervention period.
-The primary outcome is change in 24-hour systolic blood pressure, a validated intermediate marker of cardiovascular risk that has been reported in prior OSA trials, enabling direct comparison with historical studies and providing relevant external information for borrowing.
+The primary outcome is change in 24-hour systolic blood pressure.

 Hypoxic burden was selected based on previous work ~\citep{azarbarzin2019hypoxic,azarbarzin2021sleep}, which identified oximetry-derived measures of hypoxemia as strong predictors of cardiovascular morbidity, mortality, and response to PAP therapy.
 Unlike the conventional apnea-hypopnea index, HB captures the cumulative physiological burden of hypoxemia.
 Despite these advances, several large randomized trials (SAVE, RICCADSA, and ISAAC) reported neutral effects of PAP therapy on major adverse cardiovascular events \citep{sanchez2020effect,peker2016effect,mcevoy2016cpap}, in part because they did not account for heterogeneity in biomarker-defined risk.
 Only SAVE and ISAAC reported treatment effects on systolic blood pressure.
 In SAVE (ClinicalTrials.gov: NCT00738179), adults aged 45-75 years with moderate-to-severe OSA and established cardiovascular disease were randomized to CPAP plus usual care or usual care alone, yielding an estimated between-arm difference of $-0.4$ mmHg (95\% CI: $-1.5,\,0.8$) after a mean follow-up of 3.7 years ($n_t=1166$, $n_c=1158$).
 In ISAAC (ClinicalTrials.gov: NCT01335087), conducted among patients with acute coronary syndrome at 15 Spanish hospitals, the corresponding estimate was $0.07$ mmHg (95\% CI: $-2.94,\,3.09$) after 48 months ($n_t=554$, $n_c=539$).